Telgara/How-to-make-SolidWorks-Drawings/README.md

 </p>

 **Step 7.** Once the technical drawing is finished, save the file and export it in the specified file format, such as a **PDF** or **DXF** file.

+# Troubleshooting tips
+* **Verify the drawing sheet's settings:** Verify that the drawing sheet size is suitable for the drawing you are producing.
+In the Sheet Format tab in the File menu, you can modify the sheet size.
+* **Make sure the part or assembly is completely defined:** Verify that all parts and assemblies are fully defined.
+The drawing might not show the right information if a part or assembly is underdefined.
+* **Verify that your software is up to date:** Update your SolidWorks program to the most recent version.
+To accomplish this, choose "Help" > "Check for Updates" from the SolidWorks menu.